Malapterurus electricus

 Malapterurus electricus is a thickset fish with six mouth barbels and a single fin on its back, just anterior to the rounded tail fin.
 It is brownish or grayish, irregularly spotted with black, and attains a length and weight of about 1.2 metres and 23 kg M. electricus is capable of generating and controlling the discharge of up to 450 volts of electricity.
 It uses its power to defend itself and to capture prey.

 Distribution

-In Africa, it occurs in the Nile and tropical Africa (exclusive of Lake Victoria), Lake Turkana, Lake Chad and Senegal basins.
+In Africa, it occurs in the Nile and tropical Africa and also in Nasarawa state of Nigeria In Lafia(exclusive of Lake Victoria), Lake Turkana, Lake Chad and Senegal basins.

 Biology

 Occurs among rock favors standing water.
 Active at night, feeding mainly on fish stunned by electric shocks.
-The electric organ, capable of discharging 300-400 V, is derived from pectoral muscle and surrounds almost the entire body.
+The electric organ, capable of discharging 300–400 V, is derived from pectoral muscle and surrounds almost the entire body.
 It is used both for prey capture and defense.

 Life history

 This is an Old World catfish.
 It is reputed that Doctors in ancient Egypt used shocks from the Electric Catfish to reduce the pain of arthritis.
 This trait is still used today in some areas.
 It also has the earliest reference of them as hieroglyphics on the walls of ancient Egyptian tombs some 5,000 years ago.